 Furuncles and carbuncles are types of skin abscesses.

 Furuncles (boils) are tender, smaller, more superficial abscesses that by definition involve a hair follicle and the surrounding tissue.
 Furuncles are common on the neck, breasts, face, and buttocks.
 They are uncomfortable and may be painful when closely attached to underlying structures (for example, on the nose, ear, or fingers).

-Carbuncles are multiple furuncles that are connected to one another below the skin surface.
+Carbuncles are clusters of furuncles that are connected to one another below the skin surface.
 If not treated, abscesses often come to a head and rupture, discharging a creamy white or pink fluid.
 Bacteria may spread from the abscess to infect the surrounding tissue and lymph nodes.
 The person may have a fever and feel generally sick.